dell/csm-docs/content/v1/observability/deployment/offline.md

 linktitle: Offline Installer
 weight: 3
 description: >
-  Dell EMC Container Storage Modules (CSM) for Observability Offline Installer
+  Dell Container Storage Modules (CSM) for Observability Offline Installer
 ---

 The following instructions can be followed when a Helm chart will be installed in an environment that does not have an internet connection and will be unable to download the Helm chart and related Docker images.

+## Prerequisites

+- Helm 3.3
+- The deployment of one or more [supported](../#supported-csi-drivers) Dell CSI drivers

 ### Dependencies